scribu/wp-posts-to-posts/readme.txt

 = 0.9 =
 * introduce 'data' arg to p2p_register_connection_type()
-* replace 'box' with 'connections_handler' arg
+* replace 'box' arg with hooks
 * allow using 'connected_meta' and 'connected_orderby' toghether
 * fix some translations